 Admissions Requirements

-- A minimum overall and science GPA of 3.00 is required to apply for the graduate physician assistant studies program.
+- A minimum overall and science GPA of 3.00 is required to apply to transfer into the pre-professional phase of the physician assistant program.
 No science grades below a B from a community college or C from a four-year college will be accepted.

 - New transfer students may enroll in the fall semester of the first or second year of the professional program.
-Transfers are not accepted in the spring semesters.
+Your plan of study will be determined based on prerequisites completed, direct patient hours accumulated, and capacity in the pre-PA program.
+A minimum of two years of study in the pre-professional phase of the program is required.

 Prerequisites

-Please contact us for a list of courses we recommend taking before transferring into the Saint Joseph’s undergraduate pre-professional physician assistant program.
+Please contact us for a list of courses we recommend taking before transferring into Saint Joseph’s undergraduate pre-professional physician assistant program.
 You may also visit our Transfer Admissions page for an incomplete list of courses from other institutions that transfer into Saint Joseph’s.

 How to apply